aryavorskiy/TopologicalMarkers/docs/src/evolution.md

 You can set other parameters with following keywords:

 - `order`: The quantity of members of the Taylor expansion to be calculated
 - `threshold`: To avoid precision loss, if the `t` parameter is greater than `threshold`, the exponent will be evaluated using the `exp` function.
-Set to `nothing` to disable.
+Set to `nothing` to always use Taylor expansion.
-- `cache`: This setting saves lots of time when performing evolution with constant hamiltonian.
-If the input parameters do not change, the evolution operator matrix will be stored which will help avoiding excessive matrix exponent calculations

 ## The evolution macro